Homelessness can affect anyone and it is nothing to be embarrassed about.

 Once you’ve been accepted onto the waiting list, it is up to the housing providers to make an offer of accommodation.

-To find out more and register for the Affordable Housing Gateway, click on the link below.
+To find out more about accommodation options in Jersey or to register for the Affordable Housing Gateway, click on the links below.

 Affordable Housing Gateway